Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Introduction

 This paper is built upon the framework in our earlier work \cite{Chou:2015ga,Awan:2017fm} which uses a Markovian approach to design MAP demodulators.
 The work \cite{Awan:2017fm} assumes that the receiver consists of two blocks in series: a front-end and a back-end, as in Fig.~\ref{fig:system_overview}.
 The front-end is a molecular circuit which reacts with the signalling molecules from the transmitter to produce output molecules.
 The back-end works as a MAP demodulator by using the number of output molecules over time to compute the the log-posteriori probabilities of the possible transmission symbols.
 The contribution of \cite{Awan:2017fm} is to derive an ordinary differential equation (ODE) which governs the time-evolution of the log-posteriori probabilities given the front-end molecular circuit.
 Note that the results in \cite{Awan:2017fm} are very general as the front-end can be any set of chemical reactions.
 Since our goal is to design a receiver that uses enzymatic cycles, we will choose the front-end to be an enzymatic cycle.
-We will argue in this paper that a desirable property of the front-end is that it has a high input impedance so that it has a minimum impact on the environment that it observes.
-We will derive the conditions required by an enzymatic cycle to have high input impedance.
-We then use the results in \cite{Awan:2017fm} to derive the ODE for computing the log-posteriori probabilities.
-We will show how we can use enzymatic cycles to approximately realise this ODE.
-This paper makes the following contributions: \begin{itemize} \item We show that we can realise an enzymatic cycle with high input impedance by appropriately choosing the time scales of its reaction rate constants. \item We derive a method to approximately compute the log-posteriori probabilities which will later on lead to an implementation using enzymatic cycles.
-The approximation consists of multiple steps.
-In one of these steps, we derive a closed-form approximation of an optimal Bayesian filtering problem.
-In another step, we show how high input impedance can lead to a simplification of log-posteriori probability computation. \item We design an enzymatic circuit, which is composed of three enzymatic cycles, that can approximately compute the ratio of log-posteriori probabilities.
-We demonstrate the accuracy of this approximation using simulation. \item We show that the enzymatic circuit can function well in a multi-receiver environment where a receiver has little impact on the bit error ratio (BER) of a nearby receiver. \end{itemize}
+As the result in \cite{Awan:2017fm} derives the MAP modulator for a given set of front-end circuit parameters, therefore we need to choose good front-end parameters in order to achieve overall optimality of the receiver.
+However, this is a hard optimization problem because an intermediate step to obtain the MAP modulator requires a Bayesian filtering problem to be solved and this problem does not have a closed-form solution \cite{Bronstein:2018eh}.
+In this paper, we propose a simplified approach.
+We propose to use the front-end parameters that enhance its sensitivity to the transmission symbols.
+Given this front-end design, we then use \cite{Awan:2017fm} to derive the ODE for computing the log-posteriori probabilities.
+We then show how we can use enzymatic cycles to approximately realise this ODE.
+We show that the proposed method improves the bit error rate (BER) of the receiver.